-You will have the remainder of the month as an included membership-trial upon successful completion of the program to try out any of the classes we offer.
-Come to as many classes as you'd like once you have graduated class 3.
+You will have the remainder of the month as an included membership upon successful completion of the program to try out any of the classes we offer.
+Come to as many classes as you'd like once you have completed training.

 After graduation -- Sign up for your membership to continue your training through our Shop.
 (You may also opt for Drop-in class rates at this time.)
 Request to be added to our Discord, and request membership on our website for access to our free PDF for new warriors.

 Some Commonly Asked Questions:

 Q: What do I need to bring?
 Do I need to buy a sword?
 Do I need any special equipment?

 A: We do not require you to bring anything except some water and comfortable work out clothes that are weather appropriate.
 The only exception is for men we require you to wear a cup.
 You will not need this for your first couple classes, but we do require men to own and bring a wearable cup by the end of the beginner's classes.
 This is absolutely a requirement and is non-negotiable.
 For more information on gear and HEMA, check out our gear FAQ.